FlutterFlareLine/FlareLine/README.md

 *   Nextjs-Free-Demo https://github.com/TailAdmin/free-nextjs-admin-dashboard

 ### 📄 License
-XAdmin Flutter Free is 100% free and open-source; feel free to use it with your personal and commercial projects.
+FlareLine Flutter Free is 100% free and open-source; feel free to use it with your personal and commercial projects.

 ### 💜 Support
 If you like the template, please star this repository to inspire the team to create more stuff like this and reach more users like you!